erenon/erenon.github.com/_posts/2012-11-21-internship-report.md

 {% include JB/setup %}

 I've finally got the approval to publish my summer internship report done at Morgan Stanley this year.
 I've enjoyed every minutes of it.
-The paper is about the _deadlock hunter_ software I've developed.
+The paper is mainly about the _deadlock hunter_ software I've developed from scratch.
 Because of the [university regulations][1] it's utterly long -- a perfect fairy tale for your little brother to fell asleep faster than ever.

 Check out the [report][2] at scribid.
 (It's in hungarian)